Aliraza-Infra/API-integration-sample/README.md

 - Replace placeholder keys in `config/settings.example.json` or use environment variables.
 - The GitHub example uses public endpoints and works without auth.
 - The OpenAI example expects an environment variable `OPENAI_API_KEY` (or you can fill config).

-Push this repo to GitHub and include a short demo video/screenshots in your proposals.